Many agencies and teams manage multiple Webflow websites, each publishing its own content — such as updates, articles, or announcements.

 Using WebflowRSS across multiple sites allows teams to:

-- manage feeds across multiple Webflow projects
+- generate RSS feeds for multiple Webflow projects

 - power newsletters and integrations for each site

-- avoid external automation tools or databases
+- avoid maintaining external databases or complex automation workflows

 Conclusion